Root Cause Counseling

 • Emotional Struggles: Whether it's anxiety, depression, or difficult emotions, I assist clients in uncovering the root causes of their distress and working through them in a compassionate and transformative way.

 • Neurodiversity: As someone who is neurodiverse, I have a deep understanding of the unique ways in which our brains can process information and emotions.
 I embrace neurodiversity and work with individuals to create a space where their experiences are validated and understood.
-I’m here to support those who may feel different, and help you navigate the world in a way that honors your strengths and challenges.

 Treatment Approach